Critical two-point functions for long-range statistical-mechanical models in high dimensions: Preliminaries

 \end{lemma}

-\begin{remark} {\rm This together with the lower bound in \refeq{RWbds} implies that, for every $p<\pc$, $G_p(x)$ is bounded above and below by a $p$-dependent multiple of $\veee{x}_L^{-d-\alpha}$.
-This shows sharp contrast to the exponential decay of $G_p(x)$ for the finite-range models.} \end{remark}
+\begin{remark} This together with the lower bound in (\ref{eq-RWbds}) implies that, for every $p<p_{\mathrm{c}}$, $G_p(x)$ is bounded above and below by a $p$-dependent multiple of~$\veee{x}_L^{-d-\alpha}$.
+This shows sharp contrast to the exponential decay of $G_p(x)$ for the finite-range models. \end{remark}

-\Proof{Proof of Lemma~\ref{lemma:subpcbd}.} Since $G_p(o)\le\chi_p<\infty$ for $p<\pc$, it suffices to prove \refeq{subpcbd} for $x\ne o$.
-We follow the idea of the proof of \cite[Lemma~5.2]{an86} for one-dimensional long-range percolation and extend it to those three models in general dimensions.
-The key ingredient is the following Simon-Lieb type inequality: for $0<\ell<|x|$,
+\begin{pf*}{Proof of Lemma~\ref{lemmasubpcbd}} Since $G_p(o)\le\chi_p<\infty$ for $p<p_{\mathrm{c}}$, it suffices to prove (\ref{eq-subpcbd}) for $x\ne o$.
+We follow the idea of the proof of \cite{an86}, Lemma~5.2, for one-dimensional long-range percolation and extend it to those three models in general dimensions.
+The key ingredient is the following Simon--Lieb type inequality: for~$0<\ell<|x|$,

 For SAW and percolation, this is a result of subadditivity or the BK inequality (cf., e.g., \cite{g99,ms93}).
-For the Ising model, this is obtained by using the random-current representation \refeq{RC-rep} and a restricted version of the source-switching lemma~\cite[Lemma~2.3]{s07}, as follows.
-Let $Z_\Lambda=\sum_{\partial\nvec=\varnothing}w_\Lambda(\nvec)$ such that, for $x\ne o$,
+For the Ising model, this is obtained by using the random-current representation (\ref{eq-RC-rep}) and a restricted version of the source-switching lemma~\cite{s07}, Lemma~2.3, as follows.
+Let $Z_\Lambda=\sum_{\partial\mathbf{n}=\varnothing }w_\Lambda (\mathbf{n})$ such that, for $x\ne o$,

-We note that, if $\partial\nvec=\{o,x\}$, then there is a path $\omega=(\omega_0,\omega_1,\dots,\omega_t)\subset\Lambda$ from $\omega_0=o$ to $\omega_t=x$ such that $n_{\omega_{s-1},\omega_s}$ is odd for every $s\in\{1,\dots,t\}$; moreover, there is a unique $\tau\in\{1,\dots,t\}$ such that $|\omega_{\tau-1}|\le\ell<|\omega_\tau|$ (i.e., $\tau$ is the first time when $\omega$ crosses the surface of the ball $B_\ell$ of radius $\ell$ centered at the origin).
-This can be restated as follows: if $\partial\nvec=\{o,x\}$, then there is a bond $\{u,v\}\subset\Lambda$ such that $n_{u,v}$ is odd and that $u$ is connected from $o$ with a path of bonds $\subset B_\ell$ with odd numbers.
+We note that, if $\partial\mathbf{n}=\{o,x\}$, then there is a path $\omega=(\omega_0,\omega_1,\ldots,\omega_t)\subset\Lambda$ from $\omega_0=o$ to $\omega_t=x$ such that $n_{\omega_{s-1},\omega_s}$ is odd for every $s\in\{1,\ldots,t\}$; moreover, there is a unique $\tau\in\{1,\ldots,t\} $ such that $|\omega_{\tau-1}|\le\ell<|\omega_\tau|$ (i.e., $\tau$ is the first time when $\omega$ crosses the surface of the ball $B_\ell$ of radius $\ell$ centered at the origin).
+This can be restated as follows: if $\partial\mathbf{n}=\{o,x\}$, then there is a bond $\{u,v\}\subset \Lambda$ such that $n_{u,v}$ is odd and that $u$ is connected from $o$ with a path of bonds $\subset B_\ell$ with odd numbers.
 Therefore,